Tyson Jost

 Early Life and Background

 Tyson Jost was born on March 14, 1998, in St. Albert, Alberta, Canada, to single mother Laura Jost.
-He eventually moved to Kelowna, British Columbia, where he lived with his grandparents to attend the Pursuit of Excellence Hockey Academy alongside his cousin.
-Jost has a younger sister, Kacey, who plays volleyball for the Canada women’s national volleyball team.
-He has referred to his mother and sister as “the rocks of my life” and was born with color blindness.
+He eventually moved to Kelowna, British Columbia, where he lived with his grandparents so that he could attend the Pursuit of Excellence Hockey Academy alongside his cousin.
+He also grew up with a younger sister, Kacey, who went on to play volleyball for the Canada women’s national volleyball team.
+Jost has referred to his mother and sister as the rocks of his life, and he was also born with color blindness.

 Path to Hockey